Feujio/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

   * The output should be alpha ordered, starting with aa
   * Do not print oo
   * Your script file should contain maximum 64 characters
+* 13-print_float: prints a number with two decimal places, followed by a new line.
 ## License

 None.